MarxFoods.com All Prices Include Shipping!

 To roast venison racks whole, first sear them in an oven-safe pan over high heat until a golden brown crust is formed.
 Then move the pan to a 450 degree oven and roast to just a few degrees below your desired internal temperature.

 Once the racks have cooked, transfer them to a plate and cover them with foil to rest for 5-8 minutes before slicing or serving.
-This allows their juices to redistribute.
-They will continue to “carry over cook” the last few degrees during the rest.
+This allows their juices thicken so they won't run out onto the cutting board or plate.
+The racks will continue to “carry over cook” the last few degrees during the rest.

 Recommended Internal Cooking Temperatures:*